 Once the storm passed, we transitioned to a long-term shelter, and the Red Cross arrived!
 When we finally shut down shelter operations, we had hosted more than 1,200 evacuees, 12 security officers, six EMS, three custodians, six food service personnel, and countless volunteers.

-As I reflected on the shelter experience, I realized Hurricane Irma had been a situation where I modelled my leadership philosophy.
+As I reflected on the shelter experience, I realized Hurricane Irma had been a situation where I modeled my leadership philosophy.
 What is my leadership philosophy?
 To lead by example!
 One of my favorite quotes is:

 Now, when you’re facing your first crisis as a leader, what can you do to increase your chances of success?
 The following are five leadership lessons I learned from Hurricane Irma: